Refinancing: Which Option is for You?

 Is your refinance primarily to lower your rate and monthly payments?
 If so, getting a low, fixed-rate loan could be a wise option for you.
 Maybe you are presently in a mortgage loan with a high, fixed interest rate, or a mortgage in which the rate of interest varies : an adjustable rate mortgage (ARM).
 Unlike the ARM, your low fixed rate mortgage stays at a certain low rate for the term of the loan, even if interest rates rise.
 If you are planning to live in your home for about five more years, a fixed-rate loan may be a particulary good fit for you.
 But if you do plan to move more quickly, you should consider an ARM with a low initial rate in order to achieve reduced payments.

 Is "cashing out" your main purpose for your refinance?
 Your house needs renovating; your daughter has gone to University and needs tuition; or you are taking your family on a cruise.
 Then you'll need to find a loan higher than the remaining balance on your present mortgage.Then you You will want to get a loan for more than the balance remaining with your current mortgage in that case.
 However, if your loan interest rate is high now and you've had it for quite a few years, you may be able to accomplish your goals without making your mortgage payments increase.

-Do you want to cash out a portion of your home equity to consolidate additional debt?
+Do you want to cash out some home equity to consolidate additional debt?
 Good plan!
-If you have enough equity, paying off other debt with higher interest rates that your mortgage loan (credit cards or home equity loans, for example) may help save you a lot of cash each month.
+If you have the home equity to make it work, taking care of other debt with higher interest than the rate on your mortgage (such as credit cards, home equity loans, or car loans) means you may be able to save hundreds of dollars each month.